 Throughout her local teaching career at Audrey Walker School of Dance, Ballet Midland, Judy Gorlin’s in Odessa, Coleman Academy and now Midland Festival Ballet, she has trained many local dancers.

 Rebekah has trained locally with Judy Coleman and Susan Clark at both Coleman Academy and the School of Midland Festival Ballet.
 In addition, she has attended a number of prestigious summer intensive workshop sessions at Milwaukee Ballet, Oklahoma City Ballet, Dallas Ballet Company, Princeton Ballet School, and American Ballet Theatre.
-Rebekah has been a member of Midland Festival Ballet's Company for 6 years, and has performed a variety of roles in local productions as well as at the Regional Dance America/Southwest annual festival.
-Rebekah has been a teaching assistant for Little Ballet through Ballet 2 classes and for MFB's summer workshops for the last 3 years.
+Rebekah has been a member of Midland Festival Ballet's Company for 8 years, and has performed a variety of roles in local productions as well as at the Regional Dance America/Southwest annual festival.
+Rebekah teaches Little Ballet through Ballet 3 students, and prior to joining MFB's staff, she was a teaching assistant for MFB classes and summer workshops for three years.